 In 1976, a lawyer named Noel Keane negotiated and drafted the first legal surrogacy agreement.
-The agreement was designed for a traditional surrogacy and the surrogate mother was not compensated monetarily for her services.
-Keane remained a strong proponent of surrogate motherhood throughout his life.
+The agreement was designed for a traditional surrogacy and the surrogate was not compensated monetarily for her services.
+Keane remained a strong proponent of surrogacy throughout his life.
 He is believed to have helped roughly 600 children be born through surrogacy over the course of his career.

 There are reports of successful In Vitro Fertilization (IVF) embryo transfers before 1978, however, the first baby born using IVF was Louise Brown on July 25, 1978.

 The technique was pioneered by consultant gynecologist Patrick Steptoe and Cambridge research physiologist Robert Edwards.